 I get this question a lot and I’ve realized over the years that people have many definitions for this term.

-I consider material to be secular if it does not include religion or religious content unless it is chosen for a specific purpose that is not religious in nature.
+I consider material to be secular if it does not include religion or religious content unless it is chosen for a specific purpose that is religious in nature.

 For instance, discussing American history without talking about Christianity wouldn’t really be history.
 But a learning to read curriculum does not need to include bible verses.